jgieseler/soho-loader/README.rst

 Disclaimer
 ----------
-This software is provided "as is", with not guarantee.
+This software is provided "as is", with no guarantee.
 It is no official data source, and not officially endorsed by the corresponding instrument teams.
 Please always refer to the instrument descriptions before using the data!

 Installation